MedTechChain/tools/README.md

 ### Setup Hyperledger Fabric Infrastructure

 1. Run the `infra/infra-start.sh [--light]` for setup.
 Light mode runs fewer hospitals
 2. Run the `cc-deploy.sh` to deploy the chaincode.
-Make sure to provide the path to the `chaincode` repo folder or have in at the same level as the `dev-tools` repo folder.
+Make sure to provide the path to the `chaincode` repo folder or have in at the same level as the `tools` repo folder.
 When you deploy a new version, make sure to update the version and sequence number in the `fabric/.env` file.
 These can be reset by recreating the infrasturcture.

 ### Application Development - Port Mapping
 * **Peer ports**: